 Although the church needs financial support, it should not be at the expense of the needy or sound doctrine.
 Unfortunately, the problem of careless biblical interpretation has led to traditional giving based on isolated portions of the tithing ritual.
 Christians in the Bible did not give tithes and offerings

-When Christians respond to the will of God in meeting the needs of fellow Christians - as well as others - they are actually giving to the (LORD).
-Not giving to the "local" church every paycheck should not be confused with not giving to the (LORD).
+When Christians respond to the will of God in meeting the needs of fellow Christians - as well as others - they are actually giving to the church.
+Not giving to the "local" church every paycheck should not be confused with not giving to the "living" church.

 The priority of Christian giving today revolves around supporting the local church rather than supporting the needy.
 This limits the spontaneity of the cheerful giver, and keeps the Spirit of Christ within some Christians captive to superficial and unbiblical practices.